pwalsh/openbudgets/docs/quickstart.rst

 ------------

 `volo <http://volojs.org/>`_ is a tool that automates a lot build and project creation related tasks, and package management among those.
+Volo runs on Node.js

 To install volo Issue the following command::